SharePoint: SharePoint Designer

+Security, administration & compliance

+Cloud edition

+Microsoft 365 provides legal compliance features through their Microsoft Purview product, Microsoft Intune Endpoint Management, and the SharePoint admin center, where retention policies and sharing policies can be administered by the SharePoint Administrator.

+Some legacy features such as in-place retention can be configured without the additional cost of Purview.

+Server edition

+SharePoint's architecture enables a 'least-privileges' execution permission model.

+SharePoint Central Administration (the CA) provides a complete centralized management interface for web and service applications in the SharePoint farm, including Active Directory account management for web and service applications.
+In the event of the failure of the CA, Windows PowerShell is typically used on the CA server to reconfigure the farm.

+Security and patching issues

+Microsoft SharePoint Server Edition has a manual patching arrangement that is widely regarded as convoluted and complex.
+Over the years, it has been subject to numerous critical security vulnerabilities, which are frequently exploited in the wild.
+As a consequence, is no longer considered best practice to host SharePoint server edition with public facing internet access.

+CVE-2025-53770

+A zero-day attack targeting government agencies, universities, and businesses in the United States, China, and Europe using on-prem SharePoint servers started on 18 July 2025.
+The attackers exploited a weakness dubbed "ToolShell" (CVE-2025-53770) allowing them to take control of SharePoint servers and gaining Machine Keys.
+Those keys can then be used to install whatever an attacker wants, including back doors for future attacks.
+Microsoft issued updates for SharePoint Server Subscription Edition and SharePoint Server 2019 on 20 July 2025.
+A CISA alert was issued on 20 July 2025.
+Microsoft stated the exploit was used by Chinese state-sponsored advanced persistent threat groups dubbed Linen Typhoon, Violet Typhoon and Storm-2603 to breach servers of the National Nuclear Security Administration and other organizations.

-Server architecture
+Server edition architecture

-SharePoint Server can be scaled down to operate entirely from one developer machine, or scaled up to be managed across hundreds of machines.
+SharePoint Server Edition can be scaled down to operate entirely from one developer machine, or scaled up to be managed across hundreds of machines.

 Farms

 A SharePoint farm is a logical grouping of SharePoint servers that share common resources.
 A farm typically operates stand-alone, but can also subscribe to functions from another farm, or provide functions to another farm.
 Each farm has its own central configuration database, which is managed through either a PowerShell interface, or a Central Administration website (which relies partly on PowerShell's infrastructure).
 Each server in the farm is able to directly interface with the central configuration database.
 Servers use this to configure services (e.g. IIS, windows features, database connections) to match the requirements of the farm, and to report server health issues, resource allocation issues, etc...